-comprise Industrial systems diverse equipment and components, each operating under varying conditions and monitored by multiple sensors that collect data such as images, vibration, sound, current, and temperature.
+2. DIVERSITY AND COMPLEXITY OF INDUSTRIAL DATA.
+Industrial systems comprise diverse equipment and components, each operating under varying conditions and monitored by multiple sensors that collect data such as images, vibration, sound, current, and temperature.
 For instance, in bearing and gear monitoring, vibration signals are commonly used to assess health conditions, whereas pressure signals are typically collected for fuel control system monitoring.
 Beyond the inherent heterogeneity of data, the nonstationary nature of signals, such as vibration, complicates feature extraction and modeling.
 Furthermore, equipment is monitored over extended periods, making it critical to capture long-term dependencies in the data.
 Consequently, the multimodal, nonstationary, and temporally extended nature of industrial data presents significant challenges for effective modeling in LMs.
 Specifically, multimodal alignment poses challenges due to the complexity of aligning high-dimensional, heterogeneous data and the absence of a shared semantic space across different modalities, which hinders the unified learning in the representation space.